-To provide a platform for local authorities, specialist charities and housing associations to come together, reflect on the impact of lockdown on loneliness across the UK and find new ways to help those most vulnerable to build connections, on 25th and 26th May, the 6th Annual Tackling Loneliness Conference will return online.
+To provide a platform for local authorities, specialist charities and housing associations to come together, reflect on the impact of lockdown on loneliness across the UK and find new ways to help those most vulnerable to build connections, every year we host the Tackling Loneliness Conference.

 DCMS Policy Update - Tackling Loneliness: Building A Connected Society

 Ramona Herdman, Director of Loneliness at DCMS will share updates from the Loneliness Annual Report – January 2021, and highlight practical tips from last years Let’s Talk Loneliness Campaign, launched during the Covid-19 pandemic to support people to talk more openly about loneliness and isolation.

 Learning from lockdown to tackle loneliness in the long-term

 According to the Office for National Statistics, 3.7m over-16s in Britain often or always feel lonely, rising from one in twenty early in the pandemic last spring to one in forty.
 The impact of Covid-19 on loneliness has evidently been huge, but how can we learn from this to help address loneliness and isolation in the long term?

 You’ll join Robin Hewings, Director of Campaigns, Policy and Research at the Campaign to End Loneliness, sharing practical strategies to help you support those people suffering from loneliness both before and during the pandemic, discuss the challenges that still lie ahead and the next steps that need to be taken in the journey to end loneliness.

 How to work in partnership to tackle loneliness at a time of crisis